-The practice staff demonstrated a transparent and open culture in relation to people's safety.
+The provider demonstrated a transparent and open culture in relation to people's safety.

-There was strong leadership with emphasis on peoples' safety and continually striving to improve.
+There was strong leadership with emphasis on people's safety and continually striving to improve.

-Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any significant issues or omissions.
+Systems and processes were embedded, and staff worked together in such a way that where the inspection identified areas which required improvement these were acted on immediately.